chtien18/arduino_lib/libraries/TinyGSM/README.md

     - Check your ballance
     - Check that APN,User,Pass are correct and you have internet
   2. Ensure the SIM card is correctly inserted into the module
-  3. Provide a good, [stable power supply](https://github.com/vshymanskyy/TinyGSM/wiki/Powering-GSM-module) (up to 2A, 4.0-4.2V or 5V according to your module documentation)
+  3. Provide a good, [stable power supply](https://github.com/vshymanskyy/TinyGSM/wiki/Powering-GSM-module) (up to 2A and specific voltage according to your module documentation)
   4. Check if serial connection is working (Hardware Serial is recommended)
      Send an ```AT``` command using [this sketch](tools/AT_Debug/AT_Debug.ino)
   5. Check if GSM antenna is attached

+## How does it work?

+Many GSM modems, WiFi and radio modules can be controlled by sending AT commands over Serial.
+TinyGSM knows which commands to send, and how to handle AT responses, and wraps that into standard Arduino Client interface.

 ## Troubleshooting

+### SoftwareSerial problems

+When using ```SoftwareSerial``` (on Uno, Nano, etc), the speed **115200** may not work.
+Try selecting **57600**, **38400**, or even lower - the one that works best for you.
+Be sure to set correct TX/RX pins in the sketch.
+Please note that not every Arduino pin can serve as TX or RX pin.
+**Read more about SoftSerial options and configuration [here](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html) and [here](https://www.arduino.cc/en/Reference/SoftwareSerial).**

+### Diagnostics sketch

+Use this sketch to diagnose your SIM card and GPRS connection:
+  File -> Examples -> TynyGSM -> tools -> [Diagnostics](https://github.com/vshymanskyy/TinyGSM/blob/master/tools/Diagnostics/Diagnostics.ino)

+### Broken initial configuration

 Sometimes (especially if you played with AT comands), your module configuration may become invalid.
 This may result in problems such as: